-Grandma’s Fanciful Double Chocolate Fudge Cake has a swirl of cream cheese filling that turns a regular chocolate cake from a mix to a fancy dessert that will impress the neighbors.
+Grandma’s Fanciful Double Chocolate Fudge Cake has a swirl of cream cheese filling that turns a regular chocolate cake to a fancy dessert.
+No one will ever know this decadent dessert starts with a boxed cake mix.

 Barbara and I have been extremely blessed to have a legion a wonderful, strong women who helped shape our lives from childhood through adulthood.
 Two of those women were our grandmothers.
 They truly were the heart of their families.

 Below is a photo of our Grandma K with our grandpa before she was our grandma!
 Doesn’t she look cute in her hat!
-Our Granny H hated getting her photo taken so we have very few photos of her but I’m still searching!
+Our Granny H hated getting her photo taken so we have very few photos of her!

-Their kitchens were what I think of as the souls (and backbones) of the farms where they raised their children and spoiled their grandchildren (and great-grandchildren).
+I think of their kitchens as the souls (and backbones) of the farms where they raised their children and spoiled their grandchildren (and great-grandchildren).

-Our Granny H raised eight children (five sons) so just imagine the food she had to fix on a daily basis for that brood who spent much of their day milking cows, doing farm chores, as well as going to school and getting into trouble like kids tend to do.
+Our Granny H raised eight children (five sons) so just imagine the food she had to fix on a daily basis for that brood.
+The kids spent much of their day milking cows, doing farm chores, as well as going to school and getting into trouble like kids tend to do.
 The cake we are sharing today is her recipe.

 Many of the recipes we share on These Old Cookbooks come directly from our grandmas or are inspired by them.
 While our grandfathers (and father) farmed the land, milked cows and raised livestock, our grandmothers’ food nourished our bodies and souls.